Lifetime Disability Pension FAQs

 How Long Does Washington L&I Have to Review A Claim for Pension?

 There is no effective deadline for a pension review.
 Pension adjudicators are busy and typically have a backlog.
-Sometimes it seems like forever.
+Sometimes, it seems like forever.
 Be patient.
-The important thing is that your L&I file has good and up to date medical and vocational information.
+The important thing is that your L&I file has good and up-to-date medical and vocational information.

 What’s the Difference Between an L&I Disability Pension and a Disability Pension?